Tank: Origins

-On 24 December 1915, a meeting took place of the Inter-Departmental Conference (including representatives of the Director of Naval Construction's Committee, the Admiralty, the Ministry of Munitions, and the War Office).
+On 24 December 1915, a meeting took place at the Inter-Departmental Conference (including representatives of the Director of Naval Construction's Committee, the Admiralty, the Ministry of Munitions, and the War Office).
 Its purpose was to discuss the progress of the plans for what were described as "Caterpillar Machine Gun Destroyers or Land Cruisers."
 In his autobiography, Albert Gerald Stern (Secretary to the Landship Committee, later head of the Mechanical Warfare Supply Department) says that at that meeting:

 He incorrectly added, "and the name has now been adopted by all countries in the world."

-Colonel Ernest Swinton, who was secretary to the meeting, says that he was instructed to find a non-committal word when writing his report of the proceedings.
+Lieutenant-Colonel Ernest Swinton, who was secretary to the meeting, says that he was instructed to find a non-committal word when writing his report of the proceedings.
 In the evening he discussed it with a fellow officer, Lt-Col Walter Dally Jones, and they chose the word "tank".
 "That night, in the draft report of the conference, the word 'tank' was employed in its new sense for the first time."
 Swinton's Notes on the Employment of Tanks, in which he uses the word throughout, was published in January 1916.

 In July 1918, Popular Science Monthly reported:

+(*F.J.
+Gardiner, F.R.Hist.S.)

 D'Eyncourt's account differs from Swinton's and Tritton's:

 This appears to be an imperfect recollection.
 He says that the name problem arose "when we shipped the first two vehicles to France the following year" (August 1916), but by that time the name "tank" had been in use for eight months.
 The tanks were labelled "With Care to Petrograd," but the belief was encouraged that they were a type of snowplough.